THE ONLY SILLY

 what kind of photographer are you?

 I'm what's called a storytelling photographer.
-Other labels might include documentary photographer, family photojournalist, family documentarian, and visual storyteller.
-In a nutshell, I make photos of families, couples, and newborns doing what they do best: simply living and being.
+I make photos of families, couples, and newborns doing what they do best: simply living and being.

-There's a time for dressing up and going to the park, and there are photographers who are true masters at that type of photo.
+There's a time for dressing up and going to the park or to a studio, and there are photographers who are true masters at that type of photo.
 I'm the photographer you bring along when you want to document your life as it is.
 Your authentic life.
 The joy and the pain, the sticky and the sweet.
-All of it is awesome, and I want to show it all to you in a wonderful new way.
+All of it is awesome, and I can make sure you see your daily life in a wonderful new way.

 how long will you stay?